To log in, you'll need your User and IP Address of the instance.

 - Click the session name you just saved and click the Open button.

-- PuTTY connects to your server instance and asks for your username.
+- PuTTY connects to your instance and asks for your username.

-- Enter your user and click 'Enter'.
-You are now logged into the server.
+- Enter your user and press Enter.
+You are now logged into the instance.